vikichand/simple-web-scraping-beautifulsoup-hackernews/README.md

 <div align="center">
     <p>Learn · Create · Master</p>
     <h1>Simple Hacker News web scraper 👀</h1>
-    <p>This is a simple project I did for fun in 2020, putting it on GitHub to have some pass time, over the weekend work done on it.</p>
+    <p>This is a simple project I initially did for fun in 2020.
+Putting it up on GitHub to have some pass time, over the weekend collaborative work done on it.
+What was this project initially intended to do?
+Scrape data from <a href="https://news.ycombinator.com/">Hacker News</a> (a popular social news website focusing on computer science and entrepreneurship) using BeautifulSoup.</p>
     <img src='https://forthebadge.com/images/badges/made-with-python.svg' />
     <!-- <img src='https://forthebadge.com/images/badges/uses-JS.svg' /> -->
 </div>